For New Volunteers

 Our priority, as always, is the health and wellness of all.

 - Masks: We mandate the use of cloth or other non-surgical masks at all Lakeview Pantry sites in accordance with CDC recommendations.
-Please plan to wear your own mask.
-(If you do not have a mask, we will provide you with one.)
-Please review this link for instructions on how to wear masks properly.

 - Screening Questions: You will also need to complete a brief self-assessment regarding your health.